karantan/kubernetes-voting-app-v1/README.md

 1. [result-service.yaml](services/result-service.yaml): `kubectl create -f services/result-service.yaml` - it will expose result app on port 80 to external IP via load balancer.
 1. [voting-service.yaml](services/voting-service.yaml): `kubectl create -f services/voting-service.yaml` - it will expose voting app on port 80 to external IP via load balancer.

 And this is it.
-Type `kubectl get services` to see what is external IP has GCP assigned to voting and result service and then just open those pages in your web-browser.
+Type `kubectl get services` to see which external IP has GCP assigned to voting and result service and then just open those pages in your web-browser.